 If a traditional fast is on a Sabbath, the observance is simply moved to the next day instead.
 But you cannot change the date for the Biblical Festivals – so instead, this calendar just changes when the month starts.
 That way the correct date falls on a more convenient day.

 So that means that the one calendar intended to bring us all together is the one calendar that we can know is definitely “off” due to these calculations prohibiting God’s Appointed Times from falling on certain days of the week.

 Do we, as a community of believers, continue to do what is right in our own eyes because we must be right, even though my right differs from someone else’s right?
-Do we submit to some sort of rabbinic calendar authority (I don’t know if this is really authority, Biblically speaking) and all keep these important observances at the same time, knowing that at least some of the days are wrong?
+Do we submit to some sort of rabbinic calendar authority (I don’t know if this is really authority, Biblically speaking) and all keep these important observances at the same time, knowing that at least some of the dates are mixed up?
 Are we to continue to divide over these things that we really do not know, or is the Spirit of Yah saying to us, “Come together, right now, over Me?”